Graph Ranking and the Cost of Sybil Defense: Spam Resistance of

 \begin{lemma} Let $\graph{G} = (\nodes,\edges_\graph{G})$ be a graph.
 Let $\purchase \subseteq \nodes$, and let $\graph{H} = (\nodes \cup \spam, \edges_\graph{H}) \in \graph{G}_\purchase$ (where $\spam$ and $\nodes$ are disjoint).
 Let $\R$ be a reset vector on $\graph{G}$ with $\R[v] = 0$ for all $v \in \purchase$, and let $\R'$ be the corresponding reset vector on $\graph{H}$ with $\R'[v] = \R[v]$ for all $v \in \nodes$ and $\R'[v] = 0$ for all $v \in \spam$.
 Then for all $0 < \rp < 1$ and all $\mathbf{A} \subseteq \nodes$, we have

 \end{lemma}

-Remark: By taking $\mathbf{A} = \purchase$, Lemma~\ref{lem:PPR} implies that T-PPR is $\rp$-spam resistant (see the proof of Theorem~\ref{thm:ppr-simple} below).
+Remark: By taking $\mathbf{A} = \purchase$, Lemma~\ref{lem:PPR} implies that $\mTPPR$ is $\rp$-spam resistant (see the proof of Lemma~\ref{lem:ppr-simple} below).
 In fact, the same holds for any ranking algorithm which carries out some form of PageRank that only resets to trusted vertices.
-However, Lemma~\ref{lem:PPR} does not immediately imply $\rp$-spam resistance for T-Min-PPR, since the reset vector on $\graph{H}$ does not in general match the reset vector on $\graph{G}$ as required by the lemma.
-Nevertheless, we we will use the full strength of the lemma (with a more subtle choice of~$\mathbf{A}$) to demonstrate spam resistance of T-Min-PPR in the proof of Theorem~\ref{thm:min-spam-resistant} below.
+However, Lemma~\ref{lem:PPR} does not immediately imply $\rp$-spam resistance for $\mtermialgo{k}{\rp}$, since the reset vector on $\graph{H}$ does not in general match the reset vector on $\graph{G}$ as required by the lemma.
+Nevertheless, we will use the full strength of the lemma (with a more subtle choice of~$\mathbf{A}$) to demonstrate spam resistance of $\mtermialgo{k}{\rp}$ in the proof of Theorem~\ref{thm:min-spam-resistant} below.

 \begin{proof} Let $(X_i)_{i \ge 0}$ be a uniform random walk on $\graph{G}$ with initial state drawn from $\R$, and let $(Y_i)_{i \ge 0}$ be a uniform random walk on $\graph{H}$ with initial state drawn from $\R'$.
 By Lemma~\ref{lem:stat-dist} applied to $\graph{H}$ and $\R'$, we have